skx/dotfiles/.emacs.d/init.md

     ("CANCELED"   . (:foreground "pink" :weight bold))))

-;; Indentation in org-buffers matches the header-level (setq org-startup-indented t)

-;; This sets the indention-depth for child-entries (setq org-indent-indentation-per-level 2)

-;; Ctrl-a & Ctrl-e (for start/end of line) behave "magically" inside headlines ;; this is what I think most people would expect
-(setq org-special-ctrl-a/e 't)

-;; This hides the "*bold*", "/italic/" and "=preformatted=" markers:
-(setq org-hide-emphasis-markers t)

-;; Instead of showing ".." after folded-areas show the symbol.
-(setq org-ellipsis " ▼")
 ```

 Since we're hiding the emphasis markers it can be hard to edit text which is formatted.
 To handle that we use [org-appear](https://github.com/awth13/org-appear):